About

 Used in: older site language and internal planning

 The design idea behind FoldSpace: detect how engaged the user is, surface feedback in real time, and prompt reflection before passive acceptance becomes a habit.
-This is the core approach covered by Hugonomy's USPTO provisional filing.

 Used in: trust, IP, and internal product language